 If you buy your base PC from a local PC surplus dealer, they’ll probably have plenty of keyboards, mice, and monitors.
 I would expect prices to be reasonable.

 If you luck out and get a system cheaply enough to have room in your $100 gaming PC budget, consider replacing the hard drive.
-A newer hard drive will really pep up performance.
-An SSD is even better, but a 120 GB SSD costs $40 and doesn’t leave a lot of space for your games.
+A newer hard drive will really pep up performance, especially if your luck isn’t great and your system has an awful SMR hard drive in it.
+An SSD is even better, but a 240 GB SSD costs $40 and doesn’t leave a lot of space for your games.
 You may be better off revisiting storage at a later date but here are some tips for when you do.

 A lot of sub-$100 PCs come with 4 GB of RAM.
 That’s usually adequate, but 8 GB is better.
 Consider coming back around and adding some memory when you can afford to do it.
 Brand matters, and memory prices fluctuate, so here are some memory buying secrets.